geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 So if you want to write a gated load as a where, you're imagining the where being after the load, right?

 ##### **Chenyu** [[00:09:46](https://www.youtube.com/watch?v=sMxM41tpijc&t=586)]
-You mean in UOP representation?
+You mean in UOp representation?

 ##### **Geohot** [[00:09:54](https://www.youtube.com/watch?v=sMxM41tpijc&t=594)]
 Yeah.